Here Are The Questions The Government Needs To Answer About The Grenfell House Fire

 "We believe that it is the responsibility of the fire industry, rather than the government, to market fire sprinkler systems effectively and to encourage their wider installation," former housing minister Brandon Lewis said in response.

-Should officials change the advice given to residents on whether to stay put or run in the case of a fire?
+Should officials change the advice given to residents on whether to stay put or run in case of a fire?

 Following the Lakanal House fire, the coroner asked the government for guidance on whether it was correct to recommend residents stay in their flats if a fire breaks out elsewhere in the block.
-Advice given to the residents in Grenfell House appears to have been that they should stay in their homes and wait to be rescued because the building's structure should ensure the fire is compartmentalised.
+Advice given to the residents in Grenfell Tower appears to have been that they should stay in their homes and wait to be rescued because the building's structure should ensure the fire is compartmentalised.

 Many of those who escaped the fire ignored this advice and simply ran down the stairs and out of the building, leaving others who followed the advice trapped.